In this post we look at why online exercise injuries are booming and what you can do to avoid them.

 2kg x 30 ㎠ (900) = 1800

-That’s four times more force acting on your shoulders because the kettlebell is now swinging at the end of your arm.
+That’s four times more force acting on your body because the kettlebell is now swinging at the end of your arm.
 That’s a huge increase.

 Many online classes use bodyweight for resistance and therefore add jumping to increase the intensity of something like a squat for example.
 Again this has a surprising effect on the amount of force you’re ultimately dealing with.